Skip to main content

 Mock files (__mocks__/)IncludedExcluded

-Package.json scripts analyzedAllOnly start, build, serve, preview, prepare
+Package.json scripts analyzedAllOnly start, build, serve, preview, prepare, prepublishOnly, postinstall, and pre/post lifecycle hooks for start, build, serve, install

 Unused devDependenciesReportedSkipped